-- Seadrill companies will comply with all applicable tax rules, regulations and disclosure requirements in all territories in which they operate and are organized.
+- Seadrill companies will comply with all applicable tax rules, regulations and disclosure requirements in all territories in which they operate and are organised.

-- Seadrill Limited will make decisions in relation to tax giving due regard to its reputation, integrity and status as the parent company of a group, with shares listed on the New York and Oslo Stock Exchanges.
+- Seadrill Limited will make decisions in relation to tax giving due regard to its reputation, integrity and status as the parent company of a group, with shares listed on the Oslo Stock Exchange.

 - Seadrill will, where it is responsible and appropriate to do so, take steps to reduce its tax liabilities within the laws of the countries in which Group companies operate.
 This is to reflect practices appropriate and commonly operated within the sector, reflecting the diversity of territories, customer contracts and applicable taxes.
 It will claim properly available allowances, deductions, reliefs, incentives, exemptions and credits where it is beneficial to do so.

 - Seadrill will not engage in abusive tax arrangements.

 - External specialist advice will be sought to support a tax position where it is considered appropriate, giving regard to the quantum of tax in issue, the complexity of the relevant rules and the commercial arrangements and circumstances of the issue.